Velythyl/jetsonbot/README.md

 Doing a daily `sudo cat /dev/null > /var/log/syslog`, even though it's normally bad practice, might be useful here.

+Also, /var/lib/docker/overlay2 grows to be very large.
+Doing a rm -rf and then restarting the entier docker stack might be pertinent.

 # The current way of doing the dockers:

 1. Start `FROM` nvidia's l4t-base's version mentionned in here https://github.com/NVIDIA/nvidia-docker/wiki/NVIDIA-Container-Runtime-on-Jetson